 The information below is intended as a reference only, and should not be taken as medical advice.
 If you have questions about your medications, consult your pharmacist, doctor, nurse, or other healthcare professional.

-Reduce the dose by 50% every 1 to 2 weeks Once you get to 25% of the original dose and no withdrawal symptoms have been seen, stop the drug If any withdrawal symptoms occur, go back to approximately 75% of the previously tolerated dose.
+- Reduce the dose by 25-50% every 1 to 2 weeks.
+At 25% of the original dose and no withdrawal symptoms have been seen, stop the drug.
+If any withdrawal symptoms occur, go back to approximately 75% of the previously tolerated dose

 Withdrawal Symptoms and monitoring guidance

 - Monitor – diuretic drugs: weight gain, swelling, shortness of breath